« View All Posts

 Aurora believes the future of self-driving depends on the expansive use of the power of AI combined with rigorous validation and verification.
 At a time when researchers, industry, and the broader public are generating more questions and curiosity about the potential of AI, we’re taking you under the hood of Aurora’s approach in a series of blog posts.

-Previously, Chris unpacked the concept and application of verifiable AI, while I weighed in on how we build transparent AI systems.
+Previously, Chris unpacked the concept and application of Verifiable AI, while I weighed in on how we build transparent AI systems.
 Today, I'll talk through how we ensure alignment in AI.

 Future of AI in Self-Driving – Part II Alignment